Pesto is one of my favorite condiments to keep on hand. Try these easy, fun pesto recipe variations to brighten pasta, salads, roasted veggies & more!

 I made pesto!
 Now what do I do with it?

-The obvious choice is tossing pesto with pasta, but your options don’t stop there.
-Add it to a quinoa salad or a Caprese salad, top it onto a grain bowl, scoop it onto spaghetti squash or mac and cheese, or incorporate it into this yummy baked zucchini dish.
+The obvious choice is tossing pesto with pasta, but your options don’t end there.
+Spoon it over a Caprese salad, top it onto a grain bowl, scoop it onto spaghetti squash or mac and cheese, or incorporate it into this yummy zucchini casserole.
+We love it on polenta and homemade pizza, too.
+It’s even great on scrambled eggs!
+Do you have a favorite way to use pesto?
+Let me know in the comments!

 Basil Pesto